 HB 3874 This measure provides for an income tax credit to an individual or business that constructs, purchases, or leases renewable energy property and places it in service in the state.
 It also provides a definition of "renewable energy property."
-Last action: Senate referred 4 MAY 15.
+Last action: House referred to committee 19 MAR 15.